 When you think of visiting Banff and Lake Louise, two options come to mind: a summer hiking and sightseeing trip or a winter ski/snowboard trip.
-Both of those are great choices, but before you book your airfare and accommodation, have you considered shoulder season?
+Both of those are great choices, but before you book your airfare and accommodation, have you considered a spring or fall adventure?

 1. Have the place to yourself